Texas officials see new trend in human smuggling attempts on private planes - NewsBreak

 ‘Texas Triple Threat’ say God will help them turn border red

-Republican candidates attend prayer breakfast in McAllen.
-McALLEN, Texas (Border Report) — Three Hispanic Republicans say they have faith that they will turn the South Texas border region from blue to red in the November election and are counting on God and conservative values to deliver them victories.
-The...
+Three Hispanic Republicans say they have faith that they will turn the South Texas border region from blue to red in the November election and are counting on God and conservative values to deliver them victories.
+They were honored at a prayer breakfast cosponsored by the RNC in McAllen on Thursday.

 Texas sheriff's deputies find 84 migrants getting out of tractor trailer in Hidalgo County